 Eggs: in traditional cookie recipes, eggs provide structure.
 I wanted to find the best facsimile of an egg without the fuss of making a flax egg (I know it’s just stirring but I can be incredibly lazy) or buying an egg replacer.
 Here I used aqauafaba (chickpea brine) and a 1/4 tsp of baking powder to emulate the texture and lift the egg white provides and a small amount of olive oil to bring in the richness of the yolk.

 * I have an entire post dedicated to homemade egg replacers if you want to play with your food.
-You can find the page here.
+You can find it over at my DIY Vegan Egg Substitutes page

 Flour: OK, so flour is already vegan but I wanted to flag here that I used whole wheat (or wholemeal) flour in this recipe because it adds a gorgeous nutty flavour and is better for you than regular flour.
-I also use whole wheat flour in my classic chocolate cake recipe.
+I also use whole wheat flour in The Best Classic Chocolate Cake recipe.

 Tahini: well, they are tahini chocolate chip cookies after all.
 Tahini adds a wonderfully deep nutty caramel flavour that is so addictive.
-If you’ve tried my black bean brownies with tahini caramel you’ll know what I’m talking about.
+If you’ve tried my Tahini Caramel Black Bean Brownies (GF, V, NF) you’ll know what I’m talking about.
 I found a fantastic recipe where the creator omitted butter completely in favour of tahini on food52 but here, I’ve played it safe and subbed half.

 Chocolate: again, there is an abundance of vegan chocolate available these days so you can choose dark, milk-style or even white.
 Go crazy.